Most writers keep a journal of some kind to jot down ideas, scenes, thoughts, and questions.

-Here are five personal journal prompts:
+Here are ten topics for personal journal prompts:

-- My earliest memory
+- Your earliest memory.

-- The happiest day of my life
+- The happiest day of your life.

 As you go through these journal prompts, give yourself time to thoughtfully explore each topic.
 The more time you allot, the more you’ll write, and you’ll find that your thoughts crystallize after the first few minutes of writing, once you’ve warmed up.